Saphiretrolet11/IoT_project/README.md

    - Place the firmware you downloaded (.uf2 file) in the Raspberry Pi Pico WH .
    - The device should disconnect and not reappear as a storage device.

+2. ### Install IDE and Extensions.
-Install VScode !!LINK.
+   - Install VScode !!LINK.
-Install Node.js !!LINK.
+   - Install Node.js !!LINK.
-Start VScode to the extensions tab on the left hand bar and search for Pymakr, install it.
+   - Start VScode to the extensions tab on the left hand bar and search for Pymakr, install it.
-The Pymakr extension should now be on the left bar, go to it and click on create project.
+   - The Pymakr extension should now be on the left bar, go to it and click on create project.
-Create a folder (you can name it whatever) and click use this folder.
+   - Create a folder (you can name it whatever) and click use this folder.
-A window will ask for a project name (you can name it whatever you want).
+   - A window will ask for a project name (you can name it whatever you want).
-Go to the Explorer tab on the left hand bar, click “open folder” and select your project folder.
+   - Go to the Explorer tab on the left hand bar, click “open folder” and select your project folder.
-Go back to the Pymakr extension, click on “add devices”, and select your device .
+   - Go back to the Pymakr extension, click on “add devices”, and select your device .
-You are now ready to begin!.
+   - You are now ready to begin!.

+2. ### Download necessary Drivers.
-You will need 3 drivers to properly use the Rotary encoder and OLED Inside your project folder create a folder named exactly “lib” Download rotary_irq_rp2 !!LINK
+   - You will need 3 drivers to properly use the Rotary encoder and OLED.
+   - Inside your project folder create a folder named exactly “lib”.
+   - Download rotary_irq_rp2 !!LINK
-Download rotary.py !!LINK
+   - Download rotary.py !!LINK
-Download ssd1306.py !!LINK
+   - Download ssd1306.py !!LINK
+   - Place the downloaded files in the lib folder.
-You now have all the prerequisite steps and can start assembly!
+   - You now have all the prerequisite steps and can start assembly!

 ## C